 In general, yes.
-But defining company values, behaviours, beliefs and ideals is a really useful thing to do - when you define what you want them to be, you’ve got a much better chance of making them a reality.
+But setting out your core company values openly.
+Sharing your beliefs and ideals is a really useful thing to do - when you define what kind of workplace you to be, you’ve got a much better chance of making it a reality.

 - helping employees work together